logo

 speaker

-On a combined company pro forma?
+On a caban company pro forma?
 Yes.
-Yeah.
-So, I won't get into the specifics for the whole quarter because we didn't own the business.
-But if you look at the $2 million incremental for Cody in the last two weeks, you think about that and then you go back and look at, I think on page 22, the slide deck, it gives you kind of a trailing 12 of about 66 million dollars.
+Yeah, so I won't get into the specifics for the whole quarter because we didn't own the business.
+But if you look at the $2 million incremental for Cody in the last two weeks, you think about that and then you go back and look at, I think on page 22 of the slide deck, it gives you kind of a trailing 12 of about $66 million.
 You know, I think if you were to kind of extrapolate, you know, it would be not fair to extrapolate two weeks of ownership into a full year.
 We don't think that would be the appropriate amount.
-But if you look somewhere in between those numbers, you probably get kind of where the run might be.
-But 31 million for RXO, $2 million for Cody is kind of where we were for the quarter.
+But if you look somewhere in between those numbers, you probably get kind of where the run rate might be.
+But, you know, $31 million for RXO, $2 million for Cody is kind of where we were for the quarter.
 We don't want to get into the specifics because we didn't own the business.

 speaker

 Okay.
-And then, Jared, you had a comment about Q1 is typically reasonably lower than Q4.
-Just given the synergy ramp that you're talking about, sounds like there's some squeeze in Q4.
-Right.
-Would you expect that normal seasonality to play out or do you think you can do better than that and see sequential ebony improvement?
+And then, Jared, you had a comment about Q1 is typically seasonally lower than Q4.
+Just given the synergy ramp that you're talking about, sounds like there's some squeeze in Q4, right?
+Would you expect that normal seasonality to play out, or do you think you can do better than that and see sequential EBITDA improvement?
 And then maybe just if I could broaden it out a little beyond just Q1, like any thoughts of how to think about just like the combined earnings power of this business going forward on a full year basis?

 speaker